iCharlesHu/swift-experimental-subprocess/README.md

         /// Creates an Arguments object using the given array public init(_ array: [ArrayLiteralElement])
 #if !os(Windows)
+        /// Create an `Argument` object using the given values, but
-        /// Overrides the first arguments (aka the executable path)
+        /// override the first Argument value to `executablePathOverride`.
-        /// with the given value.
-If `executablePathOverride` is nil,
+        /// If `executablePathOverride` is nil,
         /// `Arguments` will automatically use the executable path
         /// as the first argument.
+        /// - Parameters:
+        ///   - executablePathOverride: the value to override the first argument.
-        public init(executablePathOverride: String?, remainingValues: [String])
+        ///   - remainingValues: the rest of the argument value public init(executablePathOverride: String?, remainingValues: [String])
         /// Creates an Arguments object using the given array public init(_ array: [Data])
+        /// Create an `Argument` object using the given values, but
-        /// Overrides the first arguments (aka the executable path)
+        /// override the first Argument value to `executablePathOverride`.
-        /// with the given value.
-If `executablePathOverride` is nil,
+        /// If `executablePathOverride` is nil,
         /// `Arguments` will automatically use the executable path
         /// as the first argument.
+        /// - Parameters:
+        ///   - executablePathOverride: the value to override the first argument.
-        public init(executablePathOverride: Data?, remainingValues: [Data])
+        ///   - remainingValues: the rest of the argument value public init(executablePathOverride: Data?, remainingValues: [Data])
 #endif // !os(Windows)
     }